 In the Gronkowski case above, taking the brand proximity approach to align your personal athlete brand to the largest, most ubiquitous one in existence seems like a good idea.
 In the sense that when they see your brand, the consumer will automatically associate you with a number of the successes of Jordan brand.
 It would also shorten the journey to brand loyalty.

-The Gronk logo, however, is too close.
+The Gronk logo, however, might be too close.

 Looking at it from a designer's perspective, the reason that the MLB and NBA logos can be that similar, is because although they use the same colors and container split with the blue and red, the silhouettes and orientation of the containers are completely different.
 It's the curse of simplicity.
 What looks easy and simple, introduces more things to consider due to the lack of elements.
 There isn't much to work with.